Support our work by becoming our Patron! Learn More

 Nutritional Value of Egg:

 The nutritional value of eggs varies with their size; it is not an important factor in judging their quality.
-Larger the eggs, of course, have more food value than small ones.
-A single large egg provides 6.5grm of protein or about 13% of the recommended daily intake for adults, as well as 80 calories and a good amount of iron, phosphorus, thiamine and vitamins like A, D, E and K. The disadvantage of the egg as a staple diet is their high cholesterol content.
+Larger eggs, of course, have more food value than small ones.
+A single large egg provides 6.5 grams of protein or about 13% of the recommended daily intake for adults, as well as 80 calories and a good amount of iron, phosphorus, thiamine, and vitamins like A, D, E, and K. The disadvantage of the egg as a staple diet is its high cholesterol content.